zhangb223/CruelFundamental/homework/202108/0819/summer.md

 slow start: cwnd > ssthresh
-congestion avoidance: cwnd > ssthresh when == , the sender may use either on
+congestion avoidance: cwnd > ssthresh when == , the sender may use either one